Inclement Weather Procedure

 3. Director of facilities management

-2. Support services will provide a listing of the hourly number of seated courses for the following day and the number of students in those classes to the vice president for administrative services.
+2. Support services will provide a listing of the hourly number of seated courses for the following day and the number of students in those classes to the vice president for administration and finance.

 2. Prior to daytime classes beginning

-1. Should conditions appear to warrant possible cancellation/closure/delay, the director of university safety, the vice president for administrative services and the director of facilities management will discuss the expected condition of the parking lots, sidewalks and roadways by 4:45 a.m.
-They will typically review information from the Greene County Office of Emergency Management, the National Weather Service, local media and the Missouri Department of Transportation concerning road conditions and impending weather changes.
+1. Should conditions appear to warrant possible alteration to normal operations, the director of university safety, the vice president for administration and finance, and the director of facilities management will discuss the expected condition of the parking lots, sidewalks, and roadways by 4:45 a.m.
+They will typically review information from the Greene County Office of Emergency Management, the National Weather Service, local media, and the Missouri Department of Transportation concerning road conditions and impending weather changes.

-2. The vice president for administrative services will consult with the executive vice president, vice president for marketing and communications, vice president of student affairs and the provost or their designees, after which the vice president for administrative services will decide whether adjustments to normal operations should occur.
+2. The vice president for administration and finance will consult with the executive vice president, vice president for marketing and communications, vice president of student affairs, and the provost or their designees, after which the vice president for administration and finance will decide whether adjustments to normal operations should occur.

 4. The president will be informed.

-5. A decision to cancel classes or close the university will typically be announced at least two hours prior to the starting of the cancellations.
+6. A decision to alter the operations of the university will typically be announced at least two hours prior to the start of the change.

 3. Notification Process

-1. The cancellation/closure/delay decision will be given to the director of university safety, the director of strategic communication and the director of facilities management to provide notifications.
+1. The decision will be given to the director of university safety, the director of strategic communication, and the director of facilities management to provide notifications.
+The decision shall specify the:

 2. The director of university safety or their designee shall notify the campus of the decision via

-2. The school closing network (all other media outlets).
+2. School closing network (all other media outlets).

 1. Notify the units in section 4 below